simonboak/Accordiom/README.md

 ```
 The example above appends the text 'Opened!' to the content of the content div for the opened item.

-The class .on is also added to the active item so it can be styled and targeted in scripts.
+The class `on` is also added to the active item so it can be styled and targeted in scripts.

 ## Functions